-In 1986, at the invitation of the New York State Council on the Arts (NYSCA), The Council established its Community Arts Grants (Decentralization) with funding provided by NYSCA to non-NYSCA supported community based nonprofit organizations and individual artists.
+In 1986, at the invitation of the New York State Council on the Arts (NYSCA), The Council established its Community Arts Grants (SCR) with funding provided by NYSCA to non-NYSCA supported community based nonprofit organizations and individual artists.
 By 1997, the program grew to include Arts Education and Community Arts Grants for Columbia County in addition to Greene County.
 In 2012, The Council accepted and assumed the administration of same programs for Schoharie County, thus providing Re-granting in three counties.

-Your Local DEC
+Your Local SCR

 Community Project Support:

 - available to not-for-profit organizations, collectives, or individuals in partnership with a non-profit residing in Columbia, Greene, or Schoharie County